 Glacier National Park, the fourth largest National Park in the US is famous for its majestic alpine scenery, snow-crested peaks, gleaming lakes, sparkling waterfalls, and rich, green forests.
 Nicknamed “The Crown Jewel of the Continent” and “Switzerland of North America,” Glacier National Park is comprised of 1.4 million acres of breathtaking beauty and is one of the oldest scenic wonders in the United States.
 Glacier boasts a thousand miles of trout streams, more than two hundred sparkling lakes, myriad of wild flowers and fifty living glaciers.
 Wildlife includes deer, elk, mountain goats, bighorn sheep, black and grizzly bears (to name a few) in their natural habitat.
 The famous Going-To-The-Sun Road, carved out of solid rock and completed in 1932, is approximately fifty miles long, bisecting the Park east and west.
 This breathtaking trip to the top of the Continental Divide is one of the most scenic in the world.

-A major focus of activity is the area around Glacier National Park.
 Hiking Trails cover hundreds of miles throughout the park’s magnificent alpine scenery.
 Lakes offer fishing, boating and swimming.
 Let us customize your Montana vacation today!

 Mt.
 Rushmore National Park in the Black hills

 Carved from a Black Hills peak, Mount Rushmore National Memorial captures the lofty ideals and pioneering spirit on which this nation was built.
 The 60-foot granite faces of four presidents embody 120 years of U.S. history and stand as a symbol of democracy worldwide.